-Providing opportunities for young people to enjoy time on the water is at the heart of our junior sailing at Emsworth.
+Providing every opportunity to enjoy time on the water is at the heart of our junior sailing at ESC.

-Time on the tide.
-A series of events over the course of the year, aimed at those juniors who are at least Stage 3 competent, who want to improve their skills and have fun on the water but are not ready or interested in the racing structure.
+A series of events over the course of the year, aimed at those juniors who are at least Stage 3 competent, who want to improve their skills and have fun on the water, but who are not ready for, or interested in, racing.

-In addition to the main events, we also hold an annual trip down-harbour to East Head, a watersports day and a swimming regatta - please keep an eye on the Weekly Roundup and online programme.
+In addition to the programmed events, we may also hold an annual down-harbour trip to East Head, a watersports day and a swimming regatta - please keep an eye on the Weekly Roundup and online programme.

-Short harbour.
-These races are run on the same day as the main club races, on a much shorter course that is closer to the club.
-These are a great opportunity for developing juniors to start getting an experience of racing.
+Short Harbour - these races are run on the same day as the main Club races, on a much shorter course that is closer to the Club.
+A great opportunity for developing juniors to start getting an experience of racing.

-Blois Johnson.
-These club races are held on summer evenings.
-As these tend to be shorter races than the normal club races, they can be more suitable for juniors.
+Blois Johnson - these Club races are held on summer evenings and as theye tend to be shorter than the normal Club races, they can be more suitable for juniors.

-The Aldora Vase.
-This Emsworth Cup has had many guises over the decades, and is currently run as short racing in front of the club round inflatable marks, designed as an introduction to racing.
+The Aldora Vase - this Emsworth Cup has had many guises over the decades, and is currently run as short racing in front of the Club around inflatable marks, designed as an introduction to racing.

-The Coronation Cup and the Coronation Mug.
-These races are open to families racing in the same boat.
+The Coronation Cup and Coronation Mug - these races are open to families racing in the same boat.